-Applications and requirements from prospective international students must be received by the deadlines (or before) indicated in the earlier sections.
+Applications and requirements from prospective international students must be received by or before the application deadlines stated in Section 3 of this handbook.
 Online program application requirements are the same as the on-campus program with the following exceptions:

 - 1. Financial proof is not required

 - 2. An I-20 will not be sent

 - 3. International students can request Health Insurance waivers under certain circumstances; go to https://oiss.isp.msu.edu/health-wellness-and-safety/us-health-care-insurance/ for the full instructions and information.